bhanu77prakash/bhanu77prakash.github.io/assorted.md

 For the CS students of IIT KGP, you can find various question papers of my batch [here](https://drive.google.com/open?id=119-uZHP9iX56l1MbTCnPceoVJtizJFDK).

 ### Photography
-I am not a pro but I am in ❤️ with it
+I am not a pro but I am in ❤️ with it.
+You can find some of them [here](/gallery/)